XTLS/libXray/doc/stats.md

 }
 ```

-Then call `func QueryStats(server string, dir string) string` in your app.
+Then call `func QueryStats(base64Text string) string` in your app.

-The server should be "[::1]:63823".
+The server should be "[::1]:49227".

-Your will get result json files in the "dir".